sangria-graphql/sangria-graphql.github.io/learn.md

   </div>
 </div>

-As you can see, product table (which also can be a document in a document DB or just a json which is returned from an external service call) has a just product information.
+As you can see, the product table (which also can be a document in a document DB or just JSON which is returned from an external service call) just has product information.
 Category, on the the other hand, also contains 2 relations - to the products within this category and to a parent category.
-First let's look how we can fetch entities by ID, and than we will look how we can use a relation information for this.
+First let's look at how we can fetch entities by ID, and then we will look at how we can use a relation information for this.

-First of all you need to define a Fetcher itself:
+First of all you need to define a Fetcher:

 ```scala
 val products =